 “The District is pleased to support housing and services for those in need, particularly as the longer-term use of the building awaits the larger village planning process,” said Mayor Kevin Murdoch.

-A Memorandum of Understanding has been in place for 1538 Monterey Avenue for 2018 but this will be the first time the building has been leased in this manner.
+A Memorandum of Understanding has been in place for the Monterey Avenue property for 2018 but this will be the first time the building has been leased in this manner.